The Most Expensive Thing in Your Business Is What You Haven't Written Down

 Not the website version.
 The real version.
 The one with the workarounds and the gut decisions and the things they’ve never articulated but do instinctively every single day.

 Each conversation follows a deliberate three-phase pattern.
-First, context gathering — I ask questions one at a time until I understand how the business actually operates.
-Then execution — I structure what I’ve heard into versioned, reusable documents.
-Then coaching — we refine together, cutting what’s dead, sharpening what’s alive.
+First, context gathering, where I ask questions one at a time until I understand how the business actually operates.
+Then execution, where I structure what I’ve heard into versioned, reusable documents.
+Then coaching, where we refine together, cutting what’s dead, sharpening what’s alive.

 If you’ve read how to set up Claude Projects with Soul & Context, this will look familiar.
-A knowledge base is Soul + Context + Skills — applied to a client’s business instead of my own.
+A knowledge base is Soul + Context + Skills , applied to a client’s business instead of my own.
+Six core documents:

-Voice & Positioning — how the business sounds when the owner talks about it.
-Not a copywriter’s guess.
-The actual words, tone, and confidence the owner uses when they’re standing next to their product.
+- Voice & Positioning: how the business sounds when the owner talks about it.
+The actual words, tone, and confidence they use standing next to their product.

-Service Delivery — the steps from first contact to job done.
-Extracted from how they already work, not how a textbook says they should.
+- Service Delivery: the steps from first contact to job done.
+Extracted from how they already work.

 These documents become the single source of truth for your entire digital presence.
 Everything else flows from them.